In The News

 Towarnicki: I think mentors come in many forms – some teach us what or how to do things, and from others we learn what not to do – it all contributes to who we’ve become as leaders.

-- Walter E. Greene was a professor of mine in college.
+- Walter E. Greene was my college professor.
 Walt worked for a construction management firm and he hired me one summer as “Clerk of the Works” on a project he was running.
 He taught me to pay attention to details and to have a keen awareness of my surroundings on a construction site.
 It was also that summer that it clicked for me how a drawing became realized in the field.

 - Charlie Johnsrud was founder of Johnsrud Architects (now Bergmann).
 Charlie gave me entry into the pharma bio industry, and it was there that I learned and honed my skills as a lab planner and architect.
 Charlie had a knack for analyzing complex data and presenting results and solutions in a way that made it easy for a client to understand, a practice that I learned and still emulate today.